RobSchilderr/useSWRGetServer/README.md

-This shows a CORS error appearing when fetching data with useSWR, but not with serverSideRendering.
+This repository shows a CORS error appearing when fetching data with useSWR, but not with serverSideRendering. 🚧